June 15, 2020

 There are several ways to access the Residence system.
 We have linked it to your Personal Access Pages, at the top of this webpage, or by simply typing in residence.kenyon.edu into your browser.
 Please note that this will direct you to Duo as part of the SSO — you will need your phone/token to access the system.

 Once on, you will see several tabs at the top including Home, Applications, Roommates, Room Selection (if available), My Account and More.
-In fall 2019, these tabs may have additional resources such as Break Forms under Applications.
 Active processes such as applications (break forms, etc.) and selection will be shown on your home screen.
 You can also find them on the relevant tabs.

-Please remember, if you have accepted a pre-housing assignment (accommodation, division/theme housing, etc.) or are participating in off-campus study (OCS) in fall 2019, you will not be a part of the online housing selection process and will not see this process active on your home page (or have a Room Selection tab).
+Please remember, if you have accepted a pre-housing assignment (accommodation, division/theme housing, etc.) or are participating in off-campus study (OCS) in fall 2020 or the entire academic year, you will not be a part of the online housing selection process and will not see this process active on your home page (or have a Room Selection tab).

 To enter the Selection Process, please click on the ‘Open’ button either on the Home page by Room Selection or on the Room Selection tab.